jahaniam/semiDepth/readme.md

 This model requires rectified stereo pairs for training and registered annotated depth map.
 There are two main datasets available:
 ### [KITTI](http://www.cvlibs.net/datasets/kitti/raw_data.php) and [Cityscapes](https://www.cityscapes-dataset.com)
 please follow [monodepth](https://github.com/mrharicot/monodepth) download instruction (we do not convert into jpg).
+We only used stereo images for training the cityscape model.

 ### [KITTI Depth Annotated](http://www.cvlibs.net/download.php?file=data_depth_annotated.zip)
 You can download depth annotated data from this [link](http://www.cvlibs.net/download.php?file=data_depth_annotated.zip).